-Prosecutors on Thursday filed a criminal homicide charge against a white police officer who shot and killed a black man, securing approval from a judge after a setback earlier in the day, according to the Tennessean.
+Prosecutors filed a criminal homicide charge against a white police officer who shot and killed a black man, securing approval from a judge after a setback earlier in the day, according to the Tennessean.

 Delke becomes the first officer in the entire Metropolitan Nashville Police Department’s history to be charged for shooting someone while on duty.
 He surrendered himself to be booked into jail, quickly paid his $25,000 bond and was released by Thursday afternoon.